junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 ## Training/test Details
 - See `options/train_options.py` and `options/base_options.py` for training flags; see `optoins/test_options.py` and `options/base_options.py` for test flags.
 - CPU/GPU (default `--gpu_ids 0`): Set `--gpu_ids -1` to use CPU mode; set `--gpu_ids 0,1,2` for multi-GPU mode.
-- During training, you can visualize the result of current training.
-If you set `--display_id 0`, we will periodically save the training results to `[opt.checkpoints_dir]/[opt.name]/web/`.
-If you set `--display_id` > 0, the results will be shown on a local graphics web server launched by [visdom](https://github.com/facebookresearch/visdom).
-To do this, you should visdom installed.
-You need to invoke `python -m visdom.server` to start the server.
+- During training, the current results can be viewed using two methods.
+First, if you set `--display_id` > 0, the results will be shown on a local graphics web server launched by [visdom](https://github.com/facebookresearch/visdom).
+To do this, you should have visdom installed and a server running by the command `python -m visdom.server`.
 The default server URL is `http://localhost:8097`. `display_id` corresponds to the window ID that is displayed on the `visdom` server.
+The `visdom` display functionality is turned on by default.
+To avoid the extra overhead of communicating with `visdom` set `--display_id 0`.
+Second, the intermediate results are saved to `[opt.checkpoints_dir]/[opt.name]/web/` as an HTML file.
+To avoid this, set `--no_html`.

 ### CycleGAN Datasets